 Target Group Teachers and education programs in protected educational establishments Key Result Areas Program- Level Results Area Level/Program Plan 3) Protected/standalone schools have sufficient number of quality teachers and can be upgraded to community learning centers.
 G1, O1, K3 Education volunteers in communities work together with teachers and parents to support the learning of students in protected schools.
 G2, O2, K5 Thailand's teacher database that can be used to support teacher workforce planning and teacher training at the local level.
 G2, O2, K4, K5, K10 6) A pilot teacher training institution that can produce and develop high-quality teachers (closed system) to work effectively in protected schools, taking into consideration differences in remote areas and restrictions.
-G4, O5, K8, K9 Operating Guidelines students to allow them to study in order to hometowns under the Homegrown Teacher Sexpand results to other protected schools with medium and large schools by supporting schools in new dimensions, which will lead to and collaboration with the pilot teacher training.
-Action research aiming to (1) promote the Fur Level (FSQL) for protected schools, (2) develop homegrown teacher scholarship students a new-generation teachers, and (3) work together to develop a community education volunteer states.
-Support the provision of educational opportunities for extremely poor students to allow them to study in order to return to teach in their hometowns under the Homegrown Teacher Scholarship Program and expand results to other protected schools with different contexts.
-Develop protected schools into a professional teacher training unit together with medium and large schools by supporting measures to develop schools in new dimensions, which will lead to a policy recommendation and collaboration with the pilot teacher training institution.
-Action research aiming to (1) promote the Fundamental School Quality Level (FSQL) for protected schools, (2) develop a system for monitoring homegrown teacher scholarship students and the performance of new-generation teachers, and (3) work together with protected schools to develop a community education volunteer system to support learning and a credit bank for lifelong teacher development.
+G4, O5, K8, K9 Operating Guidelines Support the provision of educational opportunatudents to allow them to study in order to hometowns under the Homegrown Teacher Sexpand results to other protected schools with medium and large schools by supporting schools in new dimensions, which will lead to and collaboration with the pilot teacher training.
+Action research aiming to (1) promote the Fur Level (FSQL) for protected schools, (2) develop homegrown teacher scholarship students a new-generation teachers, and (3) work together to develop a community education volunteer stand a credit bank for lifelong teacher develop. return to teach in their Scholarship Program and th different contexts. acher training unit togethering measures to develop a policy recommendationing institution.
+Indamental School Quality of a system for monitoring and the performance of the with protected schools system to support learning